-Ohio LGBT lawyers, Attorney Heather Johnston and Attorney Eli Heller, are keeping abreast of the developments of this new area of the law.
-They are dedicated advocates determined to helping you prevail in the complicated process of gay and lesbian domestic relations issues in Ohio, such as:
+Ohio LGBT lawyer, Attorney Heather Johnston is keeping abreast of the developments of this new area of the law.
+She is a dedicated advocate determined to helping you prevail in the complicated process of gay and lesbian domestic relations issues in Ohio, such as:

 The ohiocrimelawyer.com website is designed for general information only.
 Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

 The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
 Cases in all other courts in North East Ohio, including Cuyahoga County courts (Cleveland, Garfield Heights, Bedford, Parma, Rocky River etc…) are handled under specific terms and conditions.